HAOYON-666/yolov5_deepsort/README.md

     python detect.py --source        #(necessary)The input video,you must input file name or 0(webcam)
                     --save_video     #(optional)Path to save the output video file.

-If you need to save the information of the tracked target in the video, you can add the parameter -- save_data.
+If you need to save the information of the tracked target in the video, you can add the parameter `-- save_data` .
 There is no need to fill in any information after this parameter.
-If you select this parameter, it will be displayed Generate a. json file in the ./results/object , where each line represents the tracking data for the corresponding frame.
+If you select this parameter, it will be displayed Generate a. json file in the `./results/object` , where each line represents the tracking data for the corresponding frame.
 The data for each frame is saved in a dictionary format, where the key represents the category information for the target and the value represents the bounding box information for the corresponding category.

     python detect.py --source        #(necessary) The input video,you can choice file or 0(webcam) --save_video     #(optional) Path to save the output video file.